henrybuilt/react-sticky-table/README.md

 npm install react-sticky-table --save
 ```

-Make sure you import the stylesheet, which is necessary `react-sticky-table/dist/react-sticky-table.css`.
+Make sure you import the mandatory stylesheet: `react-sticky-table/dist/react-sticky-table.css`.
 Feel free to overwrite it, though.
 It should be unobtrusive.

 ## Example
 ```javascript